adobiss/adobiss.github.io/_portfolio/03-resampling-web-service.md

 ## The Journey

-While an estimate of 4-5 hours was provided for the task, the actual project spanned ten full days due to the steep learning curve, much of which was devoted to research.
+While an estimate of 4-5 hours was provided for the task, the actual project spanned ten days due to the steep learning curve, much of which was devoted to research.

 ## Framework Selection ##